eye-division/eyegallery/README.md

 A sitemap is also generated using [jekyll-sitemap][sitemap].

+### Image CDN

+[imgIX][ix] provide content resizing and distribution on-the-fly if set up.
+Set up different Web Folder sources for each CloudCannon site - particularly if using Staging and Production Jekyll environments.

+* __imagecdn:__ Staging and production specific URLs from imgIX

 ### Disqus Settings

 You can enable [Disqus][disqus] comments for you site by including one config option: